MrOtherGuy/FxChromeViewer/README.md

 1. Enable browser chrome debugging in developer tools advanced section
 2. Open Scratchpad
-3. If #1 was done correctly you should see a menu option "Environement" - select Browser as the environment.
+3. If #1 was done correctly you should see a menu option "Environment" - select Browser as the environment.
 4. Run chromeViewer code

-You should see a new tab opening with snaphot view of the UI structure
+You should see a new tab opening with snapshot view of the UI structure

 # Parameters